gaarutyunov/gh-exporter/README.md

 ### Prerequisites

 1. You will need to configure [GitHub token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) in a `GITHUB_TOKEN` environment variable for authorization
-2. And an [ssh key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account) attached to your account in GitHub for cloning without a limit
+2. And an [ssh key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account) attached to your account in GitHub for cloning without a limit.
+The path to the key should be specified with the `--identity` option for `export` command (see in instruction below).

 ### Search